blake-fm/vcenter-log4j/README.md

 ```
 cve-workaround -rollback
 ```
-PSC Client Service for 6.5 - 100% untested.
-Any feedback is welcome.
+PSC Client Service for 6.5 - thank you to Power-Wagon on reddit for verifying
 ```
 cve-workaround -sprayandpray65
 ```